adambreland/cpp-as_components/BUILDING.markdown

     with platforms.
 Building for or on other platforms has not been tested.

 ### Initial installation and configuration
+1. Download the source in your preferred way.
-1. Install Docker if it is not installed.
+2. Install Docker if it is not installed.
-2. Run `docker_build_configure.sh` as root.
+3. Run `docker_build_configure.sh` as root.
 This script builds the Docker images which are needed for build and test actions.

-## Building a module
+## Building the modules of `as_components`
-1. Run the `build_and_test.sh` script for the module that you want to build.
+1. Run the `build_and_test.sh` script.
-   In most cases, this will be the `fcgi` script at `fcgi/build_and_test.sh`.
 Note that the local source directory is mounted into a Docker container and modified during script execution.
 If the build was successful, then:
    1. Build outputs were placed in the appropriate subdirectories of `output_binaries_and_tests/application_libraries`.
    2. Tests were run.
 The results were displayed.

-2. Note that a Docker volume named `as_components_build_and_test` is created for build and test actions to store Bazel files and test files.
+Note that a Docker volume named `as_components_build_and_test` is created for build and test actions to store Bazel files and test files.

 ### Test result review (if performing development)
 Test results can be inspected by running `inspect_test_results.sh`.
 This script